kyaiooiayk/MLOps-Machine-Learning-Operations/tutorials/AWS/ReadMe.md

 # AWS Amazon Web Server

+## Other Concepts
+- **What is a client-server model?** In computing, a client can be a web browser or desktop application that a person interacts with to make requests to computer servers.
+A server can be services such as Amazon Elastic Compute Cloud (Amazon EC2), a type of virtual server.

 ## Quick references
 - **Elastic Inference** allows you to attach low-cost GPU-powered acceleration to Amazon EC2 and Sagemaker instances or Amazon ECS tasks, to reduce the cost of running deep learning inference by up to 75%.
 Amazon Elastic Inference supports TensorFlow, Apache MXNet, PyTorch and ONNX models.
 - **S3 bucket** stand for Simple Storage Service (S3) is an object storage service that offers industry-leading scalability, data availability, security, and performance.
 Customers of all sizes and industries can use Amazon S3 to store and protect any amount of data for a range of use cases, such as data lakes, websites, mobile applications, backup and restore, archive, enterprise applications, IoT devices, and big data analytics